mikke89/RmlUiDoc/pages/cpp_manual/text_elements.md

 next: custom_elements
 ---

-RmlUi uses text elements (elements derived from `Rml::ElementText`) to store and render loose text.
+RmlUi uses text elements, `Rml::ElementText` derived from `Rml::Element`, to store and render loose text.
 Text elements are generated automatically for text in RML documents, and can be created dynamically by using the '#text' element instancer through the RmlUi factory, or through the `CreateTextNode()` function on a document.

 ### Text encoding